1. What can I do with online banking?

-We further advise that in order to complete third party transfers, a Transfer Set-up Form should first be downloaded, signed and returned to HSBC Philippines for the attention of the "Personal Internet Banking Section".
+We further advise that in order to complete third party transfers, a Transfer Set-up Form should first be downloaded, signed and returned to HSBC Philippines for the attention of the "Personal online banking Section".

-As an added security measure, this facility shall automatically be dropped from the system if no third party transfers through Internet Banking are made for more than a year.
+As an added security measure, this facility shall automatically be dropped from the system if no third party transfers through online banking are made for more than a year.
 You may however re-activate this feature at anytime by submitting a new duly-completed Pre-Designated Third Party Payment Form.

 * For automatic processing of transfers to overseas banks please input ABA number (US banks), BSB (Australia banks), IBAN (EU banks), and six-digit sort codes (UK banks).